JohannesLiu/EMM/README.md

 # EMM
-C++ Implementation for Efficient Memory Management Simulation
+C++ Implementation for the Paper "EFFICIENT MEMORY MANAGEMENT FOR DEEP NEURAL NET INFERENCE"